 The rest of the rangers were marched to a spot roughly half-mile away and tied to trees, with their arms still tied behind their backs.
 Completely helpless, the rangers were tortured by having arrows fired into them before being killed and scalped.

 The rangers were discovered by another group led by Colonel Piper.
 Captain Phillips’ men were still tied to the trees.
-The rangers were cut down and buried in a common grave.
+The rangers were cut down and left on the ground – they would later be buried in a common grave.
 The general area of the burial site remained in the minds of locals, but the exact location was lost.
 On July 16, 1926, on the one hundred and forty-sixth anniversary of the massacre, the monument for the Rangers was dedicated in the general location where the massacre was thought to have happened.

 On January 25, 1933 the mass grave was located by accident.
 A Work Projects Administration crew arrived at the monument to prepare it for memorial services later that year.
 While clearing the area for the construction of a wall, a skull was uncovered a couple feet from the monument.
 The lost grave had finally been found.
 The remains were carefully removed and replaced at the monument during the memorial services that year.